 1. Get the conversation going

-Talking about food with your teens is a great way to encourage interest in cooking and healthy eating.
-Guide them about healthy eating while respecting their views on food and eating.
-Watch cooking shows or read cookbooks together to get motivated.
-Check out our video series too!
+Talking about food with your teens is a great way to encourage interest in cooking and eating.
+Guide them through learning how to eat nutritiously while respecting their views on food and eating.
+Watch cooking shows, read cookbooks together or visit your local Farmer’s Market to get motivated.

 2. Make a meal plan together

-Healthy eating starts with a good plan.
-Ask your teens what they want for breakfast, lunch and dinner this week and work on a grocery list together.
-Try to add foods from all the 4 food groups from Canada’s Food Guide.
-If you can, have your teens come along when you grocery shop to help you check off items on your list.
-Ask your teens to read ingredient lists and food labels on packaged foods to help choose healthier options.
+Ask your teens what they want for meals this week and work on a grocery list together.
+Try to plan balanced meals based on Canada’s Food Guide.
+If you can, have your teens come along when you grocery shop and ask them to help by choosing produce, and reading ingredient lists and food labels on packaged foods.
 Download our blank one-week menu planning guide to help you get started.

 3. Put your teen in charge

-Let your teen decide the menu for dinner and let them prepare and cook it themselves.
+Let your teen decide the menu for dinner once a week and let them prepare and cook it themselves.
 Try to avoid jumping in and taking over!
 Guide them instead.
 Here are some recipe suggestions.